severalnines/clustercontrol-client-sdk/README.md

    mvn -DskipTests clean install
    ````

+We also provide an API Abstraction Layer above the underlying low-level API bindings.
+This makes it super easy to use the API SDK.
+Please check-out the instructions [here](https://github.com/severalnines/clustercontrol-client-sdk/tree/main/java).

 ### API binding for Python
-API binding for Python is available the `python` subdirectory.
+API binding for Python is available in the `python` subdirectory.

+We hope to provide in the very near future an API Abstraction Layer above the underlying low-level API bindings.
+This makes it super easy to use the API SDK.
+Please check-out the instructions [here](https://github.com/severalnines/clustercontrol-client-sdk/tree/main/python).

 ### API binding for GoLang
-API binding for GoLang is available the `go` subdirectory.
+API binding for GoLang is available in the `go` subdirectory.

+We hope to provide in the very near future an API Abstraction Layer above the underlying low-level API bindings.
+This makes it super easy to use the API SDK.
+Please check-out the instructions [here](https://github.com/severalnines/clustercontrol-client-sdk/tree/main/go).

 ## Generating Sources from the API definition
-**NOTE:** It is not required for you to do generate new sources from the API definition.
-However, if you happend to modify the API definition, then you will have to generate new sources from the definition in order for the sources to reflect changes to the definition.
+(**NOTE:** It is not required for you to generate new sources from the API definition.
+However, if you happend to modify the API definition, then you will have to generate new sources from the definition in order for the sources to reflect changes to the definition.)

 * Install Java Runtime 8.
 Skip these steps if you already have the latest generated language bindings.